Vodeclic/vodeclic_logger/README.md

 ## Usage
 ###### Rails
- To enable the vodeclic logger in your rails app, add this to you environement file (staging/production) :
+ To enable the vodeclic logger in your rails app, add this to you environment file (staging/production) :

   ```ruby
     Vodeclic::AppLogging.config do|custom_logger|